giacbli/DcmStoreService/README.md

 - Some simple scripts and files are provided to manage and configure the application as automatic MS Windows system service (24 hrs)

-**Please read attached file ReadMe_DcmStore.pdf for more details and for the installation instructions.**
+**Please read the file ReadMe_DcmStore.pdf for more details and for the installation instructions.**

 First release available, Sep, 2023 - vers.
 1.1